niveK77pur/midi-input.nvim/README.md

 }
 ```

 You can run `:checkhealth nvim-midi-input` to see if everything is set up accordingly.
-(Unfortunately, it cannot check if the [PortMidi library][lmi] is available, so check this if the backend is not working)
+(Unfortunately, it cannot check if the [PortMidi library][lmi-install] is available, so check this if the backend is not working)

 # Usage